 UNC is pleased to offer state-of-the-art treatment for patients suffering from hydrocephalus.
-Traditional treatments include medical therapy (less common), shunt placement, or endoscopic third ventriculostomy.
+Traditional treatments include medical therapy (less common), shunt placement or endoscopic third ventriculostomy.
 The latter is a procedure where a small opening is made with a scope to communicate the inside of the fluid spaces of the brain with the outer surface of the brain where the spinal fluid is reabsorbed.
 Our adult and pediatric programs are dedicated to providing the best possible therapy.